 What is the function of the papillary muscles?
 How do they function?

-The papillary muscles serve to shut the heart valves tightly and prevent prolapsing of the valve leaflets when the heart beats, keeping blood from flowing back into the atrial chambers.
+What are the papillary muscles of the heart?
+The heart’s papillary muscles serve the important purpose of shutting the heart valves tightly and prevent prolapsing of the valve leaflets every time that the heart beats, keeping blood from flowing back into the atrial chambers.

 The papillary muscles start to contract just before the ventricles contract, to prepare the valves for high ventricular pressure.
 They pull on the chordae tendinae or heart strings, maintaining tension until the ventricles relax in diastole.
 The valves then open and the next cardiac cycle begins.

 What can go wrong with the heart’s papillary muscles?

 Rupturing of the muscles.
 This can occur due to a heart attack (especially in the left ventricle) and is known as myocardial rupture, which is a emergency and requires urgent treatment.